-With the pandemic raging on, major retailers that used to rely on brick-and-mortar traffic are shifting their focus to ecommerce, adding major dollars to their digital ad spend compared to years’ past.
+With the pandemic still in effect, major retailers that used to rely on brick-and-mortar traffic are shifting their focus to ecommerce, adding major dollars to their digital ad spend compared to years’ past.

 The sheer volume of online orders is putting a strain on fulfillment, forcing shippers to apply surcharges that will take another slice of your profit pie.
 Plus, there’s the whole issue of supply chain disruptions.

 Let’s explore 10 email marketing tactics with tons of email examples for your best Black Friday, Cyber Monday:

 Email subscribers spend 138% more on average than non-subscribers (Wordstream).
 So, the most important tactic to prioritize today is building your audience.
 A larger list means greater reach, driving incremental revenue over the holiday period.